This Month In Social Housing: March 2023

 Inquiry into Social Housing Sector Financial Sustainability Launched

 The government’s Levelling Up, Housing and Communities Committee (LUHC) has launched an inquiry that will look into the finances and sustainability of the social housing sector in England.
 The probe comes in the wake of Clive Betts MP, the cross-party committee’s chair, announcement of the inquiry into the sector’s finances at the National Housing Federation’s (NHF) Finance Conference in Liverpool earlier this month.
-A key tenant of the inquiry will be the scrutiny of the current range of grant funding available to social housing providers and the growing complexity of financial and corporate structures that are pervasive within the sector.
+A key tenet of the inquiry will be the scrutiny of the current range of grant funding available to social housing providers and the growing complexity of financial and corporate structures that are pervasive within the sector.

 £778m Awarded by Government for Decarbonisation of 90,000 Homes